Donald Trump Became ‘Visibly Agitated’ At News Of Michael Cohen’s Early Release From Prison, Report Claims

 According to the report, Trump’s most significant concern related to Cohen is his upcoming memoir.
 The president is allegedly looking at the legal options available to him that could stifle Cohen’s plans based on the book’s content.

-An associate of Cohen’s claims that the stories in the planned book are not in violation of attorney-client privilege and focus on Trump’s questionable “personality and behavior.”
+An associate of Cohen’s claims that the stories in the planned book are not in violation of attorney-client privilege and instead focus on Trump’s questionable “personality and behavior.”

 “There are stories about what it’s like being around this man and things that he did that most people typically do not do,” the associate said.